-2217 The Institution of Social Welfare 4 credits An overview of social welfare in America with an emphasis on its historical development and current institutional nature.
-Students will be introduced to social policies and programs and roles of the social work? within these systems.
-The student will learn to identify social problems within the social welfare system and to identify alternative solutions to these problems.
-2218 Social Welfare Policy 4 credits An exploration of social welfare policy development with an emphasis on the identification of variables that shape human service delivery systems.
-The course will focus on American and international social policy development.
-Usedents will learn several policy analysis models and examine a social policy on the local, state, or forderal level.
-Students will be introduced to macro intervention.
-Prerequisite: Social Work 2217.
+2214 Human Behavior and the Social Environment 4 credits An examination of human behavior throughout the life cycle.
+The course emphasizes the bio-psycho-socio-cultural perspective in its exploration of functional and dysfunctional patterns of coping and adaptation.
+Various theoretical perspectives are introduced to explain human development.
+Cross-listed with Social Work 2214 Prerequisite: Sociology 1103.
 2225 Aging: The Individual and Society 4 credits An examination of the social processes encountered in adulthood and old age, using a bio-psycho-socio-cultural perspective.
 Included will be a discussion of theories and research, which explores the phenomenon of aging from an individual and societal perspective.
 Topics include productivity and social participation, cohort and intergenerational relationships, networks and social support, environment, and economic status.
 Discussions will consider the effects of ageism on the individual, and policy considerations.
-Prerequisite: Sociology 1103 or permission of the instructor.
-Social Science.

-Cross-listed with Sociology 2225.
+Cross-listed with Social Work 2225.